joao678/fo2_controller_fix/README.md

 6. Go to the controller settings in the game and select the "1 xidi...." controller
 7. Change your controls
 8. Play

+Change both numbers in "Range" in case it's misaligned or too sensitive